 - Hang scented herbs, add them to your water bucket or place them directly on the heated rocks.
 If you use an essential oil diffuser, choose one that is made to resist moisture and heat.

 - Use pillows and backrests with a natural filler and a washable cover.
-Make sure to wash them often.

 - Install a waterproof sound system for soothing music.